Section 17b from EB 5 investments perspective

 The rule basically says that if you publish something about a security, not necessarily an offer in and of itself but as it relates to a security and if you are getting compensated for doing that, then that must be disclosed.
 The person who publishes it has to disclose that they’re being compensated and the exact amount of the compensation.
 Let’s now talk about how that might show up in EB5.

-First, you could have somebody make an endorsement of your project.
+Under an EB5 business plan, first, you could have somebody make an endorsement of your project.
 That’s a big favorite, and a lot of times these endorsements are made by public officials and the like.
 Everyone’s probably seen something like that, right?
 You have a letter from a local politician or personality saying, “We’re thrilled to have this new hotel going up,” or some such statement.
 Presumably, that person’s not getting paid, so there’s no issue with 17b of the Securities Act.

 But perhaps that someone who is saying that this security is a good buy is actually getting paid for saying that.
 If that’s the case, 17b could be implicated, because somebody’s being paid to recommend the security.
 Probably the bigger concern here is if agents are putting out their own pieces on the offerings they’re marketing and they’re saying, “XYZ Exit Entry Bureau, here’s the project we recommend.
 It’s for this hotel in downtown Los Angeles.”
 They slap that onto a brochure and it’s sitting there at a seminar table, or it’s on a website, etc.